openplans/openblock-old/docs/packages/ebpub.rst

       the date this NewsItem was added to the site

     item_date
-      the date of the object
+      the date of the object (e.g. the date it was published on the original source site, or the date the news occurred)

     location
       the location of the object (a GeoDjango GeometryField, usually a